Malav-P/Neural_Network_C/README.md

 # Overview

 The files [nn_header.h](./nn_header.h) and [nn_functions.c](./nn_functions.c) contain all the necessary files to create and train a neural network.
 Please be aware that this code is not optimized for speed or size, it is still a work in progress.
-Criticisms/requests for better implementation of any part of this repository is welcome.
+The neural net is designed as a classifier.
+Currently the neural network implementation works with the following: <br />

+- hidden layers use relU activation
+- output layer uses softmax activation
+- back propagation uses mean-squared-error loss

 # Walkthrough of the Repository